mahoney1/docs/commercialpaper-query-tutorial.md

 `firefox index.html`

-3. You should see the results in tabular form in the browser - select to expand or contract columns as you wish, eg the `TxId` is the Fabric transaction Id.
-The `Invoked ID` is a hash of the signer certificate used to perform transactions previously (eg, issue, buy, a further purchase by a different investment bank, then a final redeem etc).
+3. You should see the results in tabular form in the browser - select to expand or contract columns, such as invoking id etc as you wish, eg the `TxId` is the Fabric transaction Id.
+The `Invoking ID` is a hash of the signer certificate that was used to perform each transaction (eg, original issue, buy, a further purchase by a different investment bank, then a final redeem etc).
 The identity hash would easily be mapped to a real identity in a corporate database (eg Magnetocorp) like an LDAP or Active Directory, ie for reporting purposes (who are the real transacting employees).
-Obviously, a transaction will originate from other organisation(s) too: information about the invoker from another 'other organization' could be resolved/displayed with other attributes as appropriate..
+Obviously, transactions originate from other organisation(s) too: information about the invoker from another 'other organization' could be resolved/displayed with other attributes as appropriate..

 Well done!
 You've completed the query tutorial for adding query functionality to the Commercial Paper sample smart contract using the IBM Blockchain Platform VSCode extension.